merlinz01/redpepper/docs/security-features.md

 - DO NOT use the sample certificates and keys from this repository in production.
 - Assign strict IP address ranges for each agent.
 - Use a sufficiently large and securely generated pre-shared secret for each agent.
+- Make sure you trust all your custom state modules.
 - Keep all dependencies up to date.
 - Regularly backup your data.